guillemontecinos/intro-to-threejs/03-multiplayer/multiplayer.md

 const wsServer = require('express-ws')(app)
 ```

-The WS server get's started by calling the express function `ws` that takes a url and a callback meant to handle events such as sockets connections, disconnections and received messages.
+The WS server get's started by calling the express' function `ws` that takes a url and a callback meant to handle events such as socket connections, disconnections and received messages.

 ```js
 // Callback function that get's executed when a new socket is intialized/connects